keboola/connection-docs/storage/tables/data-types/index.md

 Specific behavior depends on the [backend of your project](/storage/#storage-data).
 We'll be using the Snowflake backend as an example.

-As mentioned above, Keboola stores data in storage as text (`VARCHAR NOT NULL`) by default.
-With native types, data is stored in columns with an actual datatype (`DATETIME`, `BOOLEAN`, `DOUBLE`, etc.) based on Keboola metadata.
+As mentioned above, Keboola stores data in Storage as text (`VARCHAR NOT NULL`) by default.
+With native types, data is stored in columns with an actual data type (`DATETIME`, `BOOLEAN`, `DOUBLE`, etc.) based on Keboola metadata.

 Tables with native data types are labeled in the user interface with a badge: